PaulPloumhans/Image-Processing-API/README.md

 # Udacity Full Stack javascript developer - Image Processing API

-This is the firt project of the Udacity Full Stack javascript developer course: Image Processing API.
+This is the first project of the Udacity Full Stack JavaScript Developer Nanodegree program: Image Processing API.

 It consists of these main elements:
 *